 Law-enforcement certification of certain firearms.
-Requires that when certification of a chief law-enforcement officer is required by federal law for transfer of a firearm, as defined in the National Firearms Act, such certification must be provided within 30 days if the applicant is not prohibited by law from receiving the firearm.
-If the applicant is prohibited by law from receiving the firearm, the chief law-enforcement officer or his designee shall provide written notification to the applicant stating the reason for the prohibition.
+Requires that when certification of a chief law-enforcement officer is required by federal law for transfer of a firearm, such certification must be provided within 15 days if the applicant is not prohibited by law from receiving the firearm.
 The definition of "firearm" includes machine guns, rifles and shotguns of a certain length, weapons made from certain rifles or shotguns, silencers, and destructive devices.
-02/12/14 Senate: Passed by indefinitely in Courts of Justice (9-Y 5-N) Notes: City position: oppose Counts: HB: 34 HB 879 Electric utility regulation; net energy metering by municipalities, etc. Patrons: Yost, Simon and Torian Summary as introduced: Net energy metering by municipalities and multifamily customer-generators.
+01/22/14 House: VOTE: PASSAGE (64-Y 32-N) 01/23/14 Senate: Referred to Committee for Courts of Justice Notes: City position: oppose HB 879 Electric utility regulation; net energy metering by municipalities, etc. Patrons: Yost, Simon and Torian Summary as introduced:

+Net energy metering by municipalities and multifamily customer-generators.
 Authorizes municipal renewable energy net metering projects.
 Participating municipalities are authorized to aggregate the electric energy load of their governmental buildings, facilities, and any other governmental operations requiring the consumption of electric energy for the purpose of net energy metering from a renewable energy generating facility.
 To be eligible, the generation facility for the municipal renewable energy net metering project shall use as its sole energy source solar power, wind power, or aerobic or anaerobic digester gas and landfill gas; not have an aggregate generation capacity of more than five megawatts unless a utility elects a higher capacity; be located on land owned or controlled by the municipality; be interconnected and operated in parallel with an electric utility's transmission and distribution facilities; and be used primarily to provide energy to metered accounts of the municipality.
 The aggregated municipal net metered accounts may be served by multiple meters.
 The aggregated load shall be served under the appropriate rate schedules.
 The measure also requires the State Corporation Commission, by July 1, 2015, to establish a program of multifamily net energy metering, which will allow a customer or customers that operate a renewable energy generating facility in a condominium, apartment complex, neighborhood, or homeowners association served by a common distribution circuit to be an eligible multifamily net metering customer-generator.
 The generation facility for multifamily net metering shall use as its total source of fuel renewable energy; not have an aggregate generation capacity of more than 500 kilowatts; be located on land owned or controlled by the eligible condominium, apartment complex, or homeowners association or on customers' property within the condominium, apartment complex, neighborhood, or homeowners association; be interconnected and operated in parallel with an electric utility's transmission and distribution facilities; and be used primarily to provide energy to metered accounts of the eligible multifamily net metering customer-generator.
 Eligible multifamily net metering customer-generators are exempt from the monthly standby charge assessed on other eligible customer-generators.
-02/12/14 House: Left in Commerce and Labor Notes: City position: support HB 883 Fair Housing Law; unlawful discrimination based on sexual orientation.
+01/08/14 House: Referred to Committee on Commerce and Labor 01/15/14 House: Assigned C & L sub: Special Subcommittee on Energy 01/30/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 883 Fair Housing Law; unlawful discrimination based on sexual orientation.
 Patrons: Yost, Carr and Kory Summary as introduced: